Marmalade-NG/marmalade-ng/doc/source/how-to-custom-policy.rst

 3 - Ledger capabilities requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In the template, each function starts with ``(require-capability (ledger.``.
-This is the core of the Marmalade-NG subsystem.
+This is the core of the Marmalade-NG security subsystem.

 Theses statements can safely be removed **ONLY** when the functions only include pure statements.
 By the way, calling any modref is considered as impure.
 If unsure, you can without problems (but small gas consumption) keep